 - Cows raised for leather, including meat and dairy cows, experience excruciating pain.

 - They’re subjected to branding, castration, and dehorning all without painkillers.

 - Animals are violently killed in front of other animals, causing them to experience severe terror.

 - And some animals are skinned and cut up while they are still alive.
-They die in the process of having their skin removed.
+They literally die in the process of having their skin removed.

 There is no good leather, except faux leather.
 There are so many faux leather options that look and feel like leather.
 To me, it’s not worth the suffering of billions of animals for me to carry a leather purse or wear a pair of leather shoes.

 Growing up I never realized that the wool industry is just another cruel industry.
 I always thought that sheep just had their wool sheared and that it was used to make clothing.
 The fact is that many sheep are raised on huge factory farms, the most cruel type of farming.
 Here are some facts about wool factory farming: